Schools – time for a change in efficiency and reliability

 3 March 2021

+Alpha has been involved in many heating refurbishments in schools, and we’re aware of the challenges clients in this sector face regarding efficiency and reliability.
+A significant proportion of schools spend more than half their annual budget on heating and hot water, so it’s important to think about running costs.
 Around 9,000 schools in the UK were constructed between 1945 and 1966 and just over 11,500 between 1967 and 1976.
 And these dates often reflect low building energy efficiency – and ageing heating systems.

-But the decision to invest in a new heating system can represent a large slice of a school’s overall budget, so it has to be taken carefully.
+But the decision to invest in a new school heating system can represent a large slice of the overall budget, so it has to be taken carefully.
 Too often, a school has to respond quickly when a thirty-year-old boiler finally gives up the ghost, temperatures are dropping and there is no hot water.
 That’s not the ideal time to weigh up the long-term savings of switching to a new boiler system.

 It makes sense to take a look at the efficiencies offered by a modern condensing boiler as soon as possible.
 If heating represents half the running costs of a school building, any financial savings can be almost immediately applied elsewhere to the benefit of staff and students.
 What’s more, a modern heating system means fewer break-downs and disruptions.